 Experience More of the Poconos at Hawley Silk Mill

 With a history stretching back to the 1800s, our silk mill-turned lifestyle center is a true Hawley community treasure.
 The repurposed factory is a place for visitors and locals alike to come together to eat, shop, learn, and more!
 Find the perfect souvenir or addition to your home at one of the mill’s unique shops.
-Grab your favorite cup of Joe and relax with a good book in the Cocoon Coffee House.
-Enjoy a live performance at Harmony Presents.
+Grab your favorite cup of Joe and relax with a good book in the Cocoon Coffee House and Bakery.
 No matter what you decide to do, the fun will never end from the moment you walk through our doors.
 We can’t wait to see you soon!